SrinivasaraoNarne/Recommender-system-Movies-/README.md

 * Train the recommendation model using one of the implemented algorithms.
 * Provide user input (e.g., movie name or ratings) to receive recommendations.
 * Visualize the recommended movies and trends.
+## Dataset
+The dataset includes:
+Movie Metadata: Title, genres, release year, cast, etc.
+User Interactions: Ratings, watch history, and preferences.

+Source: Available on Kaggle or other open data platforms.

+Future Enhancements

+Implement deep learning-based recommendations.

+Develop a web-based interface for easier interaction.

+Integrate with real-world movie databases (e.g., TMDb, IMDb API).

+Acknowledgments

+Thanks to open-source datasets and libraries that facilitate the development of recommendation systems.